-The Quitman Fire Protection District No. 1's investments comply with Louisiana Revised Statute 33:2955.
+The DeSoto Parish Fire District No. 9's investments comply with Louisiana Revised Statute 33:2955.
 Under state law, the District may deposit funds with a fiscal agent organized under the laws of Louisiana, the laws of any other state in the union, or the laws of the United States.
 The District may invest in United States bonds, treasury notes and bills, or government-backed agency securities or certificates, and time deposits of state banks organized under Louisiana law and national banks having principal offices in Louisiana.
 These deposits are classified as investments if their original maturities exceed 90 days.
-Investments are stated at fair value except for the following, which are permitted under GASB Statement No. 31:
+Investments are stated at fair value except for those which are permitted under GASB Statement No. 31 to use a different valuation measurement.